 Every page within the CMS has Page Settings which provide different functionality.
 This interface also provides an option to disable breadcrumbs.
 The following figure shows the Page Settings interface for the CMS.

-Site Settings allows allows selection of any specific Headers and Footers for the page.
+Site Settings allows the selection of any specific Headers and Footers for the page.

 The default header is included for all pages that do not have a custom header.
 The same thing applies to the footer.